The art of BART: Minimax optimality over nonhomogeneous smoothness in high dimension: Approximating the True Function

-For isotropic classes, it is well-known that balanced $k$-d trees \citep{bentley1979multidimensional} give rise to rate-optimal approximations under mild regularity conditions \citep{rockova2020posterior}.
+For isotropic classes, balanced $k$-d trees \citep{bentley1979multidimensional} are known to give rise to rate-optimal approximations under mild regularity conditions \citep{rockova2020posterior}.
 This is not necessarily the case for our general setup where smoothness may vary over the domain and where cycling repeatedly through the coordinates (as is done in the $k$-d tree) may not be enough to capture localized features of $f_0$.
-In this section, we generalize the notion of $k$-d trees and show that there exists a good partitioning scheme for piecewise heterogeneous anisotropic classes.
+We thus generalize the notion of $k$-d trees and show that there exists a good partitioning scheme for piecewise heterogeneous anisotropic classes.
 Although our primary interest lies in additive tree aggregations in \eqref{eqn:treelearner}, we show that a single deep tree can approximate well.
 We thereby consider only single trees $\mathcal T$ and suppress the superscript $t$ throughout this section.

-\subsection{Split-nets for approximation}
+\subsection{Split-Nets for Approximation}

 Approximation properties of tree-based estimators are driven by the granularity and fineness of a chosen split-net.
-Roughly speaking, a good approximation requires that a split-net have two properties: (i) it should be dense enough so that the boundaries of the box partition $\mathfrak X^\ast=(\Xi_1^\ast,\dots,\Xi_R^\ast)$, extended from $\mathfrak X=(\Xi_1,\dots,\Xi_R)$, can be detected by a $\mathcal Z$-tree partition with a minimal error; and (ii) it should be regular enough so that there exists a $\mathcal Z$-tree partition that captures local/global features of $f_0$ on each $\Xi_r^\ast$.
+Roughly speaking, a good approximation requires that a split-net have two properties: (i) it should be dense enough so that the boundaries of the box partition $\mathfrak X_0^\ast=\{\Xi_1^\ast,\dots,\Xi_R^\ast\}$, extended from $\mathfrak X_0=\{\Xi_1,\dots,\Xi_R\}$, can be detected by a $\mathcal Z$-tree partition with a minimal error; and (ii) it should be regular enough so that there exists a $\mathcal Z$-tree partition that captures local/global features of $f_0$ on each $\Xi_r^\ast$.
 We elucidate these two properties.

-\subsubsection{Dense split-nets: Global approximability}
+\subsubsection{Dense Split-Nets: Global Approximability}

-Recall that the underlying partition $\mathfrak X^\ast=(\Xi_1^\ast,\dots, \Xi_R^\ast)$ for the true function is unknown.
-From the sheer flexibility of binary tree partitioning, we expect that the boundaries can be detected well enough by a $\mathcal Z$-tree partition if $\mathfrak X^\ast$ is a flexible tree partition.
-If the prior rewards partitions that are sufficiently close to $\mathfrak X^\ast$, Bayesian CART (BART) is expected to adapt to unknown $\mathfrak X^\ast$ without much loss of efficiency.
+Recall that the underlying partition $\mathfrak X_0^\ast=\{\Xi_1^\ast,\dots, \Xi_R^\ast\}$ for the true function is unknown.
+From the sheer flexibility of binary tree partitioning, we expect that the boundaries can be detected well enough by a $\mathcal Z$-tree partition if $\mathfrak X_0^\ast$ is a flexible tree partition.
+If the prior rewards partitions that are sufficiently close to $\mathfrak X_0^\ast$, Bayesian CART (BART) is expected to adapt to unknown $\mathfrak X_0^\ast$ without much loss of efficiency.
 We examine when this adaptivity can be achieved in more detail below.